 When it comes to feeding livestock, keeping your hay dry and minimizing waste is crucial.
 A round bale feeder with a roof is an excellent solution, but commercial options can cost up to $1,000 or more.
 Fortunately, you can build a DIY round bale feeder with a roof for less than $200.
-This guide will walk you through the entire process, from gathering materials to final assembly, so you can build an effective and affordable solution for your farm or ranch.
+Learn the entire process with this guide, from material selection to final assembly, to create an efficient and economical solution for your farm or ranch.

 Why Build a Covered Round Bale Feeder?